franko/gsl-shell/doc/source/graphics.rst

       use the :func:`attach` window's method to attach the plot to a specific window.

+      This kind of plot automatically update its limits when the graphical objects that are added.
+The ``sync`` property is also initialized to a ``true`` value so that every operation triggers an update of all the windows that shows the plot.
+If you want to perform animations you may want to set the ``sync`` property to ``false`` and use the :func:`flush` method to update the windows when all the drawing operations have been done.

+   .. function:: canvas([title])

+      Like the function above it does create a new empty plot with fixed logical limits.
+This latter kind of plot differs in that it will not update automatically its limits to fit the graphical objects.
+The method :func:`limits` should be used instead to set the logical limits of plotting area.
+The other difference with the :func:`plot` function is that the property ``sync`` will be initialized to ``false``.
+This kind of plot is generally better suited for animations.

    .. method:: add(obj, color[, post_trans, pre_trans])

       Add the :ref:`graphical object <graphics-objects>` ``obj`` to